GSA/https/index.md

 permalink: /
 ---

-Government web services should provide reliable content over a secure connection.
+Government web services should provide reliable content and be protected from impersonation.
 Users should feel confident that their interactions with government web services are handled in a private manner.

 **HTTPS** (`https://`) provides a private encrypted connection across the public internet, and ensures that information has not been modified in transit.